 At BTTJ we use independent medical experts, who are usually of the same speciality as the alleged negligent medical practitioner, but who have not been involved in your treatment.
 Each independent expert will study your medical records, your statement, and any other relevant documents.
 They may need to also examine you.
 They will then advise us whether they consider any of the medical practitioners who treated you fell below a reasonable standard of skill or care.
-From this, we should be able to assess whether you are likely to succeed with a negligence claim.
+From this, we should be able to assess

 To find out if you have a claim the best thing to do is to get in touch with us.
 At BTTJ our medical negligence team are specialists in pursuing compensation for medical negligence claims.
 From the outset, any information and advice will be treated confidentially and with the utmost sensitivity.
 We will listen carefully to what has happened and let you know if you have a claim.

 There are some key steps we will go through on your behalf in order to seek the medical compensation you deserve.
 These include:

 More information, including time limits for making a medical negligence claim can be found by clicking here for our FAQs.

 We work on a no win no fee agreement basis and this removes the financial risk to you.
 So if you do feel you have been let down, please call us and see how we can help.